kenneth-bolivar-castro/ng2_entity/README.txt

 to expose Drupal entities as Angular 2 components through Entity Display Modes and Progressive Decouple Blocks (PDB) contributed module.

-Since PDB allows to declare Angular 2 components by write it down info.yml files, this module take advances of that by new keys:
+Since PDB allows to declare Angular 2 components by write it down info.yml files this module take advances of that by new keys:

 * entity_display